LeyingGuan/SPACOexperments/README.md

 SNR1: signal-to-noise ratio in features;
 SNR2: signal-to-noise ratio in auxiliary covariates;
  ```
-Please modify the default curpath in reconstruction_compare.py to your own curpath.
-The last argument is the number of repetitions for each setup.
+The last argument is the number of repetitions for each setup and results are saved under Simulated data are saved under curpath+/results/construction/.
 #### Run comparison for one setting
 ```ruby
 python simcodepath/reconstruction_compare.py I T J q rate SNR1 SNR2 20